anaselhajjaji/HighAvailableAspNetCoreApp/README.md

 Swagger available at : /swagger

-CI/CD example using Gihub Actions:
+CI/CD example using Gihub Actions as well as Azure Pipelines:
 - Unit testing
 - Publish to Heroku
 - API testing using newman